databrickslabs/dlt-meta/demo/README.md

     - Showcase onboarding process for apply changes from snapshot pattern([snapshot-onboarding.template](https://github.com/databrickslabs/dlt-meta/blob/main/demo/conf/snapshot-onboarding.template))
     - Run onboarding for the bronze stores and products tables, which contains data snapshot data in csv files.
     - Create source delta table for products
-    - Run Bronze DLT to load initial snapshot for stores(LOAD_1.csv) and products delta table
+    - Run Bronze Pipeline to load initial snapshot for stores(LOAD_1.csv) and products delta table
-    - Run Silver DLT to ingest bronze data using apply_changes_from_snapshot API
+    - Run Silver Pipeline to ingest bronze data using apply_changes_from_snapshot API
     - Upload incremental snapshot LOAD_2.csv version=2 for stores and load products delta table for next snapshot
-    - Run Bronze DLT to load incremental snapshot (LOAD_2.csv).
+    - Run Bronze Pipeline to load incremental snapshot (LOAD_2.csv).
 Products is scd_type=2 so updated records will expired and added new records with version_number.
 Stores is scd_type=1 so in case records missing for scd_type=1 will be deleted.
-    - Run Silver DLT to ingest bronze data using apply_changes_from_snapshot API
+    - Run Silver Pipeline to ingest bronze data using apply_changes_from_snapshot API
     -  Upload incremental snapshot LOAD_3.csv version=2 for stores and load products delta table for next snapshot
-    - Run Bronze DLT to load incremental snapshot (LOAD_2.csv).
+    - Run Bronze Pipeline to load incremental snapshot (LOAD_2.csv).
 Products is scd_type=2 so updated records will expired and added new records with version_number.
 Stores is scd_type=1 so in case records missing for scd_type=1 will be deleted.
-    - Run Silver DLT to ingest bronze data using apply_changes_from_snapshot API
+    - Run Silver Pipeline to ingest bronze data using apply_changes_from_snapshot API
 ### Steps:
 1. Launch Command Prompt